 - Prisoner programs and activities

 To get this information, you must do a driving records search.

 Have you ever had to look for criminal records online?
 How hard was it?
-Did you search online or did you have to make a phone call to the Santa Rosa County courthouse? was the information you recieved correct?
+Did you search online or did you have to make a phone call to the Santa Rosa County courthouse?
+Was the information you received correct?
 There are lots of reasons that people look up criminal records, and your comments might help other people.

 Tell Your Story

 On a Federal level, the FBI keeps a list of the Ten Most Wanted Criminals.
 In Santa Rosa County, the Sheriff keeps their own list of most wanted criminals and fugitives.

 FBI Top Ten Most Wanted List: Link